learn-co-students/sf-web-102819/29-rails-api-intro/README.md

 ## Goals 🍲

 - [ ] Define the utility of JSON 🧱
+- [ ] Review the HTTP request/response cycle ♻️
 - [ ] Configure a Rails application to behave as a RESTful API 🛰
 - [ ] Access a Rails API via JavaScript 📡
 - [ ] Survey the purpose of CORS 🤝
-- [ ] Recognize where JSON APIs are appropriate 💁🏻‍♀️
-- [ ] Review the HTTP request/response cycle ♻️
+- [ ] Build out a simple fullstack app with a vanilla triple-threat frontend and a RESTful Rails API backend 💁🏻‍♀️

 ---